arielvainstein/api-jwt-login/README.md

 ## Two endpoints in this boilerplate
 - `/register`: POST.
 Accepts a body incluing the following a `name`, `email` and `password`.
 Password is encrypted before storing in DB.
 - `/login`: POST.
 Accepts a body incluing `email` and `password`.

+## How do i start?
+Just type `npm run dev` on your local environment and Db will connect automatically and your api will start right away!
+Server will run by default on port 3001.